-Highway 202 closed east of Lake Sammamish after fatal crash
+Highway 202 reopens after fatal crash east of Lake Sammamish

-All lanes of Highway 202 (Redmond-Fall City Road) east of Lake Sammamish are blocked while law-enforcement officials respond to a crash that killed one person Tuesday morning.
+All lanes of Highway 202 (Redmond-Fall City Road) near Northeast Ames Lake Road, east of Lake Sammamish, were blocked for about six hours while law-enforcement officials and tow trucks responded to a crash that killed one person Tuesday morning.

-The collision between a semitruck and another vehicle occurred just before 6 a.m. on Highway 202 near Northeast Ames Lake Road, according to the Washington State Patrol.
+The collision between a semitruck and another vehicle occurred just before 6 a.m., according to the Washington State Patrol.

-The highway is closed between 204th Avenue Northeast and Northeast Ames Lake Road.
-Commuters should expect long delays.
+The highway was closed between 204th Avenue Northeast and Northeast Ames Lake Road until about 12:15 p.m.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.